13020363/RP/README.md

-# New features #
+# New features
- 1.The chatbot can answer some questions about the courses of master of FEIT:# What subjects does this course have?#
+ 1.The chatbot can answer some questions about the courses of master of FEIT: <br/>
+  What subjects does this course have?<br/>
-  How many credit points is in a course?
+  How many credit points is in a course?<br/>
-  The brief information of a course
+  The brief information of a course<br/>
- 2.New functions:
+ 2.New functions:<br/>
- The process of not existing courses
+ The process of not existing courses<br/>
- The process of improving the sensitivity of Master courses The process of extending the duration of a conversation
+ The process of improving the sensitivity of Master courses<br/>
+ The process of extending the duration of a conversation<br/>